 Approved Appeals and Satisfactory Academic Progress Probation

-A student for which an appeal is approved will be placed on financial aid probation and will need an academic plan completed with the approval of the CCC Counselor/Director of Advising.
+A student for which an appeal is approved will be placed on financial aid probation and will need an academic plan completed with an academic advisor.
 Certain conditions for academic performance will be set through the academic plan and monitored each semester.
 The probationary conditions will continue EACH semester/term.
 If the student fails to meet the conditions of the academic plan the probationary period will be revoked and the student will lose financial aid eligibility.
 Satisfactory Academic Progress Appeals will only be approved once per academic career.